how kylie jenner became a modern beauty phenomenon | read | i-D

-Having lately watched every single episode of Keeping Up With the Kardashians for an assignment in just six weeks (do not — I implore you — under any circumstances try to do the same at home), I think of myself as an expert.
+Having just watched every single episode of Keeping Up With the Kardashians for an assignment in only six weeks (do not — I implore you — under any circumstances try to do the same at home), I think of myself as an expert.
 The family business has become, regrettably, my business.

 Every tiny evolution in each ever-changing K-girl is apparent to me, so that I now know exactly how they're modified.
 Each pointless plot line is too familiar.
 I have watched them take a homeless man for a haircut; have their asses lasered; fall out and then in again with Kris, who is both loving and psychotic.
 More than any other change, it is alarming watching Kylie Jenner morph from a bona fide child into a terrifying symbol of sex — one first mimicking, then amplifying and surpassing Kim.